tjcarney89/swift-EnumsFun-lab-ios-0217/README.md

 Next, open up `Deck.swift`.
 You'll find a class in this file called `Deck` that represents a deck of cards.

 1. Add a property called `cards` of type `[Card]` to `Deck`.
 2. Create a new initializer than creates a deck of playing cards.
 This should be an array of 52 `Card` instances of the appropriate rank and suit.
 (Hint: You can use a couple of for loops to do this -- remember how to create `Rank` and `Suit` enums from raw values!)
 Assign this to the `cards` property.
 Make sure the deck is shuffled!
-(Hint: You can call `shuffleInPlace()` on an `Array` to shuffle the contents.
+(Hint: You can call `shuffle()` on an `Array` to shuffle the contents.
 This method was provided to you.)
 3. Add a method called `split()`.
 This method should split the set of the cards in half and return a two-element tuple consisting of each half of the deck (i.e., the return type is `([Card], [Card])`.
 (Hint: An `Array` method called `split()` has been written for you in the `Array.swift` file.)

 ### `Hand.swift`